near/docs/docs/roles/developer/examples/nearlib/introduction.md

   - this application is used as part of our test environment to exercise `nearlib`
   - explore the [source code](https://github.com/nearprotocol/near-hello/)
 - Counter Bot
-  - [try](https://app.near.ai/app/uja2rf3j1/) this fun take on the classic counter demo by [Yifang Ma](https://www.linkedin.com/in/yifang-ma/)
+  - [try](https://app.near.ai/app/uja2rf3j1/) this fun take on the classic counter demo
   - explore the [source code](https://studio.nearprotocol.com/?f=uja2rf3j1) which is based on the NEAR Studio example "Counter Smart Contract"

 ### Built With Near